dfinity/ic/testnet/tools/nns-tools/README.md

 ```

 Note: When making calls _through_ the wallet canister with `dfx` or `sns` you need to set the `--network` argument
-to be the $SUBNET_URL, as the $NNS_URL points at the NNS replica and will not route your requests to the correct subnet.
+to be the $SUBNET_URL, as the $NNS_URL points at the NNS replica and will not route your requests to the correct subnet
+where the wallet canister lives.